-- test\name (str) the name of the test file - new\score (int | float) the new score verify\against\log(log, $ignore\hidden=True$ ) $\rightarrow$ List[str]
+- test\name (str) the name of the test - new\score (int or float) the new score verify\against\log(log, ignore\hidden=True)

 Verifies these scores against the results stored in this log using the results returned by Log.get\results for comparison.
-A discrepancy occurs if the scores differ by more than the default tolerance of math. isclose.
+Prints a message if the scores differ by more than the default tolerance of math.isclose.
 If ignore\hidden is True, hidden tests are ignored when verifying scores.

-- log (otter.check.logs.Log) the log to verify against - ignore\hidden (bool) whether to ignore hidden tests during verification list[str]
+- log (otter.check.logs.Log) the log to verify against - ignore\hidden (bool, optional) whether to ignore hidden tests during verification